Fixed Effects and the Generalized Mundlak Estimator: Identification, Estimation, and Inference

-This result states that as long as units have the same characteristics, and they come from clusters identical in terms of $\mathbb{P}_{C_i}$, they are comparable.
-This is a balancing/propensity score type result in the sense that subpopulation with the same value for $(X_i,\mathbb{P}_{C_i})$ are balanced: the distribution of treatments is the same for all units within such subpopulations.
-See, for example, \citet{rosenbaum1983central}.
+\end{prop} For proofs of all results in this section see Appendix \ref{app:ident}.
+Proposition \ref{prop:unc_in_general} states that as long as units have the same characteristics, and they come from groups identical in terms of $\mathbb{P}_g$ they are comparable.
+To relate this result to the discussions in the previous section, assume that there are no covariates.
+In this case, $\mathbb{P}_g$ reduces to $\ow_g$ and we get condition (\ref{eq:sim_exp_unc_clusters_w}).
+If we introduce a single binary covariate -- we get condition (\ref{eq:sim_exp_unc1}).
+This result is a manifestation of a familiar balancing property of the propensity score (\textit{e.g.,} \citet{rosenbaum1983central}).
+The subpopulation with the same value for $(X_i,\mathbb{P}_g)$ are balanced: the distribution of treatments is the same for all units within such subpopulations.

-However, the empirical relevance of this result is limited, because in most cases the dimension of the conditioning set is high.
-If $X_i$ is discrete and takes on $K$ values, with $K$ typically large, and there are $N_c$ units in group $c$, the number of possible values for $(X_i,\mathbb{P}_{c})$ is $K\times (2K)^{N_c}/N_c!$.
-Overlap of the distributions of the conditioning variables is going to be a major problem in this case.
-This is the motivation for the next assumption.
-We put structure on the joint distribution of $(W_i,X_i)$ within groups to reduce the dimension of the conditioning set.

-\begin{assumption} Conditional on $\oui$ distribution of $(X_i,W_i)$ belongs to an exponential family with a known sufficient statistic: